raspberrypilearning/the-big-minecraft-piano/worksheet.md

 1. Move Steve around and you should be able to see a black piano key in the Minecraft world.

 ## Building White keys

 1. Have a look at the first white key in the sketch.
 It's three blocks wide and 15 blocks long.
 This time you need to set blocks from `x` up to `x + 2` and from `z` up to `z + 14`.

-	You can write a function to do this, using the white tile block, which has a blockId of `44, 7`
+	You can write a function to do this, using the white tile block, which has a blockId of `44, 7`.
+The `44` is the tile block, and the `7` tells Minecraft that it should be white.

 	```python
 	def white_key(x, y, z):